thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </div>
 ```

-Later in this tutorial there is an entire section devoted to Template Layout, including
+Later in this tutorial there is an entire section devoted to Template Layout,
-deeper explanation of fragment expressions.
+including deeper explanation of fragment expressions.

 4.6 Literals
 ------------

-###Text literals
+### Text literals

 Text literals are just character strings specified between single quotes.
+They
-They can include any character, but you should escape any single quotes inside them as `\'`.
+can include any character, but you should escape any single quotes inside them
+using `\'`.

 ```html
 <p>